NASA-IMPACT/workshop_notebooks/chapter-0/README.md

 For example, in line 11 of ``deploy/stacks/iam_stack.py``, a `aws_iam.Role` construct is instantiated with a role name and the service that needs to assume this role.

 To define the stacks within the scope of an application, we use the App construct, as shown in `deploy/app.py`.
-This file instantiates the defined stacks within the scope of the application, and links them together in one context.
+This file instantiates the defined stacks within the scope of the application and links them together in one context.
 Once all the stacks are linked to the app, `app.synth()` is called to synthesize a cloud assembly.

 Furthermore, the AWS CDK Toolkit needs to know how to execute the AWS CDK app.
 For Python, we create a `cdk.json` file that includes the necessesary command for the CDK to initialiize the app.